Experience Montréal – at the airport!

 Montréal – Pierre Elliott Trudeau International Airport

-Everyone loves the duty-free!
-Explore local delicacies for less at Duty Free in the international zone: you’ll find a selection of Québec ice wines, ciders, chocolates, cosmetics and accessories including wallets by Montréal brand Rudsak and jewellery by local designers.
+Everyone loves the duty free!
+Explore local delicacies for less at Duty Free in the international zone: you’ll find a selection of Québec ice wines, ciders, chocolates, cosmetics and accessories including leather goods and jewellery by Montréal designers.

 Isa Tousignant